TomVer99/File-Generator/README.md

 This is a simple file generator that uses .xml files to generate files in multiple languages.

+`gen.source.xml`, `gen.source.simulator.xml` and `gen.source.intrusion.xml` are example files and should not be used for anything else.

 ## Usage

 The file generator uses .xml files to generate files.
 The structure of the .xml file is explained below in the wiki. (not yet implemented)